johnwhitington/mlbook/README.md

 OCaml from the Very Beginning
 =============================

-Note: unusually, this repository contains the source and the built artefacts.
+Note: unusually, this repository contains both the source and the built artefacts.
 You only need to build if you update somthing.

 Cleaning up
 -----------